-This JOIDES Resolution expedition addresses the tectonic opening of the South China Sea and implications for East Asian and western Pacific tectonic and paleoenvironmental evolution.
+This JOIDES Resolution expedition addressed the tectonic opening of the South China Sea and implications for East Asian and western Pacific tectonic and paleoenvironmental evolution.

-During Expedition 348, Chikyu advanced the riser hole at Site C0002 to a record-setting 3056 m below the sea floor (mbsf), the deepest in scientific ocean drilling history, and cased it for future access.
-This was the second of three riser drilling phases needed to reach the plate boundary at ~5000 mbsf.
-Accomplishments include the first sampling and in-situ measurements in the deep interior of a modern convergent margin.
+In Expedition 348, Chikyu advanced the riser hole at Site C0002 to a record-setting 3056 m below the sea floor, the deepest in scientific ocean drilling history, and cased it for future access to the deep interior of an active convergent margin.

 This expedition used the Greatship Manisha to study the paleoenvironmental evolution of the Baltic Sea Basin through the last glacial cycle.